'Throwdown' focuses on healthy, cheap school lunches

 Associated Press

 HARTFORD, Conn.
-(AP) - Some top chefs are converging in Connecticut to help answer a question being asked every day in school cafeterias across the country.
+(AP) - Some top chefs from around the country are gathering to show that school lunches can be more than just chicken nuggets and tater tots.

-What kind of tasty and nutritional dishes can be served for school lunches that students actually like and can be produced at rock-bottom costs while meeting federal government requirements?
+The 10 chefs, including some James Beard award winners, will take part in the first "$1.25 Throwdown" contest in New London, Connecticut, on Saturday, trying to create dishes that are tasty yet cost no more than $1.25 apiece to make while adhering to federal nutritional regulations.

-The chefs will take part in the first "$1.25 Throwdown" contest in New London on Saturday.
-They'll try to create dishes that cost no more than $1.25 apiece to make.
+That's the amount event organizer Dan Giusti and his team of fellow chefs are limited to when they prepare daily meals for New London's 3,900 school children.

-That's the amount chef Dan Giusti and his company will be limited to when they serve New London's 3,900 school children each day.
+Giusti is best known as the former head chef of one of the world's top-rated restaurants, Noma, in Copenhagen, Denmark.
+His company, Brigaid, has been making New London's school meals for the past two years and partnered with New York City schools this year to begin serving six schools in the Bronx.

-Giusti, a former head chef at a top-rated restaurant, organized Saturday's event, which is both a fundraiser for city schools and a generator of new recipes.
+Giusti invited the 10 chefs to this weekend's contest, which will serve both as a fundraiser for New London schools and an idea generator for Brigaid.
+Each chef will compete for the best tasting dish as judged by students and food writers, and Giusti says he is hoping to add some of the recipes to the lunch rotation.
+A $50 ticket will allow you to enjoy one of the meals.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.